KyleAMathews/typefaces/README.md

 ## How

 Couldn’t be easier.
-This is how you’d add Open Sans.
+This is how you’d add Open Sans:

 ```
 npm install --save typeface-open-sans
 ```

-Then in your app or site’s entry file.
+Then in your app or site’s entry file, for example, your `layouts/index.js` in Gatsby, add:

 ```javascript
 require("typeface-open-sans")